 Packing 23 songs into a two-hour set, fans got a teaser of a new song called ‘Seventh Bridge Road’, an upbeat, slightly country rooted track, potentially hinting at the musical theme of the next album.

 Potentially the most poignant moment of the night was when Jake’s bandmates left the stage and he performed ‘Broken’, a beautiful, heart-wrenching ballad from his first album, that truly showcases the extent of his unique, hypnotising vocals.

 Finishing the set with ‘All I Need’, Jake invited singer Joy onto the stage, telling the audience, “I’ve got a proper singer for you now”.
 Joy’s huge voice and incredible stage presence stole the show and fans went crazy for her, dancing along under the ever-changing disco lights.

-Chants of “Jakey Bugg, Jakey Bugg, Jakey Jakey Bugg”, to the tune of ‘Give It Up” by Casey and the Sunshine Band could be heard into the depths of the night as audience members left the concert, everyone sharing the same euphoric feeling that only live music can give to you.
+Chants of “Jakey Bugg, Jakey Bugg, Jakey Jakey Bugg”, to the tune of ‘Give It Up” by KC and the Sunshine Band could be heard into the depths of the night as audience members left the concert, everyone sharing the same euphoric feeling that only live music can give to you.

 Cross The Tracks Festival is a day festival about music community, culture, family, flavour, and history.